-Specific rules for the use of grant funds
+Specific rules for the use of ARD grant funds

-This program has exceptions to Part 2 of the guide, Use of grant funds:
+This program has exceptions to Part 2 (Use of grant funds) of the guide:

 - Overhead and administration costs equivalent to 20% of the annual grant amount are included automatically; such costs include expenditures eligible under the Research Support Fund.